serenity-rs/serenity/CONTRIBUTING.md

 - "Fix double sending bug" -- changes fix erroneous behaviour
 - "Increase character limit to 2500" -- changes alter existing behaviour

-Improper commit summary are:
+Improper commit summaries are:

 - "Removed deprecated items"
 - "Changing default data for user objects"
 - "Misc. changes"

-The summary should preferably fit into 50 characters.
-The first letter must also be capitalized.
+The first letter of the summary must be capitalised.
+The summary should also preferably fit into 50 characters, but this is not actively enforced.

 [test_ci]: .github/workflows/ci.yml
 [make]: https://github.com/sagiegurari/cargo-make